Coroner’s inquests

 Inquest juries are prohibited from:

-In their recommendations to prevent future deaths, the jury’s role is not to:
+In their recommendations to prevent further deaths, the jury’s role is not to:

 Participation in an inquest

-A coroner, judge, retired judge or lawyer presides over the inquest.
-Individuals with a substantial and direct interest in the inquest, including persons who may be directly and uniquely affected by the recommendations, may take an active part in the proceedings.
+A presiding officer is a coroner, lawyer, or retired judge who presides over the inquest.
+Individuals with a substantial and direct interest in the inquest, including individuals who may be directly and uniquely affected by potential recommendations, may take an active part in the proceedings.
 This participation is called standing.
-A person or party must apply to the coroner for standing.
+A person or party must apply to the presiding officer for standing, and the presiding officer will grant standing if certain legal criteria are met.

 Parties with standing

-Parties with standing may represent themselves, or have lawyers or agents represent them.
-Parties may cross-examine witnesses relevant to their expressed interest and call certain witnesses of their own.
-However, the person presiding over the inquest must find that the evidence of such a witness is relevant to the proceedings.
+Parties with standing may represent themselves (with some restrictions), or have lawyers or agents represent them.
+Parties may cross-examine witnesses relevant to their expressed interest and may be permitted to call certain witnesses of their own.
+However, the presiding officer must find that the evidence of such a witness is relevant and admissible to the proceedings.

 Family of the deceased